baichuan-inc/Baichuan2/README_EN.md

 ### Pytorch Framework

-Model Fine-tuning: Baichuan 2 (7B) already supports PyTorch + DeepSpeed model fine-tuning based on Ascend NPU natively, and can be used without additional adaptation.
+Model Fine-tuning: Baichuan 2 (7B) already supports PyTorch（2.1.0）+ Transformers（4.36.0）+ DeepSpeed（0.12.4）+ Accelerate（0.25.0）model fine-tuning based on Ascend NPU natively, and can be used without additional adaptation.

 Inference Deployment: Baichuan 2 (7B) already supports inference with the Ascend NPU natively, and can be used without additional adaptation.